 We will only use your Personal Data for the purposes for which we collected it as referred to above, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

 If we need to use your Personal Data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your Personal Data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We strive to provide you with choices regarding certain Personal Data uses, particularly around marketing and advertising.
-We may use your Personal Data to form a view on what we think you may want or need, or what may be of interest to you.
+We may use your Personal Data to form a view on what we think you may want or need, or what may be of interest to you, if you have given your consent or if you are an existing Customer and have not opted out of receiving marketing communications.
 This is how we decide which products, services and offers may be relevant for you.

-You will receive marketing communications from us if you have requested information from us, purchased goods or services from us and you have not opted out of receiving that marketing.
+You will receive marketing communications from us if you have not opted out of receiving the same at the point of sale and have not subsequently opted out of receiving that marketing.

 We will never sell or provide your Personal Data to third parties for marketing purposes.

 You can ask us or to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us; either by telephone, post or by e-mail at firstname.lastname@example.org and insert "unsubscribe" or "stop" as the appropriate subject heading.